 The Swing/Telescope or Swing/Auxiliary Hoist (Swing/Tele or Swing/Aux) Control Lever (2) (Figure 3-5) is located on the end of the left armrest.
-The lever controls the swing and, when the crane is not equipped with an auxiliary hoist, telescope functions.
+The lever controls the swing and telescope functions when the crane is not equipped with an auxiliary hoist.
 When equipped with an auxiliary hoist, the lever controls swing and auxiliary hoist functions and telescope functions are controlled through a foot pedal.

-Positioning the lever to the left or right actuates a control valve to provide 360 degree continuous rotation in the desired direction.
+If not equipped with an auxiliary hoist, positioning the lever to the left or right actuates a control valve through hydraulic pilot pressure to provide 360 degree continuous rotation in the desired direction.
 Positioning the lever forward actuates the control valve to telescope the boom out and pulling the lever back actuates the boom to telescope in.